SMUnlimited/AMAI/README.md

 Tested with strawbery perl 5.30 and Tk 804.034

 *You may need to run as an administrator if you have issues with maps not displaying any teams.

+# Build Requirements for Electron
+-node 14 or greater...
+-npm 6 or greater...
+-angular-cli 14 or greater...

+# Running electron locally:
+-Go to the Electron folder inside the project and open the IDE of your choice.
+-first run `npm i` to install project dependencies -run `npm start` to open in development environment

+# Deploying the Electron Installer:

+-run `npm run electron:build` inside Electron folder -zip the contents of the release/win-unpacked folder and deploy this zipped file

+## Notes about Electron Installer build process:
+-I'm working on doing the zip mentioned above in an automated way.
+-The build process creates the executable for the current operating system only.
+To create other executables, the process must be run on the corresponding operating system.
+-I will be working on the possibility of building the linux executable on windows.
+-The only features available at the moment are to install AMAI in directories and in a specific map.
+I'm working on compiling, etc.

 ## TFT Build
 - Run/double click *makeTFT.bat* to create the standard scripts for the AI.